Places to Eat in The Trossachs and Loch Lomond

-The Loch Lomond and the Trossachs National Park and Stirling are a perfect place to experience excellent Scottish hospitality in restaurants surrounded by beautiful scenery.
+The Loch Lomond and the Trossachs National Park and Stirling offers some great places to experience excellent Scottish hospitality in restaurants, bars and cafes surrounded by beautiful scenery.
 No matter if you want to organise a celebration or just eat out with some friends, you can choose from a large variety of places to eat.
-If you are looking for a great HIGH TEA then this link will take you to a range of venues who pride themselves on providing quality afternoon and high teas.

-Haggis is traditionally served with the Burns supper on the week of January 25, when Scotland's national poet, Robert Burns, is commemorated.
+Haggis is traditionally served at the Burns Supper on the week of January 25th, when Scotland's national poet, Robert Burns, is commemorated.
 He wrote the poem Address to a Haggis, which starts "Fair fa' your honest, sonsie face, Great chieftain o' the puddin-race!"
 In Burns's lifetime haggis was a common dish of the poor as it was nourishing yet very cheap, being made from leftover parts of a sheep (the commonest livestock in Scotland) otherwise thrown away.

-Some restaurants also offer gluten free food and vegetarian dishes, but check the menu before you arrive!
-On that subject, it is always best to book in advance during the Summer months, especially if you are a large party as seating is always limited due to demand.
-Some establishments, including pubs serve food all day but others take a break in the afternoon and start evening food around 6pm and usually serve until 9 or 10pm.
-After 10pm it will mainly be the Chinese and Indian restaurants that are accepting customers.
+It is always best to book in advance during the Summer months, especially if you are a large party as seating is always limited due to demand.
+Some establishments, including pubs, serve food all day but others take a break in the afternoon and start evening food around 6pm and usually serve until 9 or 10pm.

 Gratuities (tipping) does not have a hard and fast rule in Scotland as to when to leave a tip.
 Generally, if you are delighted with the food and service, leave a tip for a sum you think is fair.
 Most tips are not kept by the person who served you but are pooled to be shared with all of the staff.
 There are no taxes added to your final bill in any eatery in the UK as all taxes (VAT) are included.